evolutics/zero-downtime-deployments-with-podman/README.md

      docker.io/hashicorp/http-echo:1.0 -listen=:8282 -text='Hi from A'
    ```

-   This container responds with a greeting to requests on port 8282.
-Most
+   This container simply responds with a greeting on requests.

-   importantly, we give it the network alias `greet`.
+   Crucially, we give it a network alias `greet`, which the reverse proxy can
+   resolve from now on.

-   Testing with `curl localhost:8080` should now return "Hi from _A_".
+   Test it: `curl localhost:8080` returns "Hi from _A_" now.

    To see the following update in action, you could keep a test loop running in
    a separate shell session with